MeganTj/multimodal_alignment/README.md

 # Understanding the Emergence of Multimodal Alignment

-This is the official codebase for the paper Understanding the Emergence of Multimodal Alignment.
+This is the official codebase for the paper Understanding the Emergence of Multimodal Representation Alignment.

 # Installation